Jack hoped the restaurant would still be open after he finally got * the big traffic jam.!@#$@!

-!@#$@!pale!@#$@!pail$%^%$As we * by our old apartment house, we were saddened to see all the graffiti and broken windows.!@#$@!
+!@#$@!heard!@#$@!herd$%^%$As we * by our old apartment house, we were saddened to see all the graffiti and broken windows.!@#$@!

 "Passed" is a verb, the past tense of "pass," while "past" refers to something in a previous time.